 A Real Estate Investment Trust - a real estate mutual fund, allowed by income tax laws to avoid the corporate income tax.
 A REIT sells shares of ownership and must invest in real estate or mortgages.

 Meaning Real Estate Owned - property that is acquired by a lender following foreclosure and held in inventory.

 Example: Due to an increased number of mortgage foreclosures, the bank's REO has grown drastically.

 The ability of a lender to claim money from a borrower who is in default, in addition to the property pledged as collateral.

 Example: Luke obtains a mortgage from Statewide Savings, and defaults on the loan.
-Now, Statewide Savings forcecloses and forces the sale of the mortgaged property.
-If the sale fails tp satisfy the unpaid loan principle, Statewide Savings has recourse to other assets of Luke.
+Now, Statewide Savings force closes and forces the sale of the mortgaged property.
+If the sale fails to satisfy the unpaid loan principal, Statewide Savings has recourse to other assets of Luke.

 The act of replacing existing loans with new loans.

 Example: Mike has a $50,000 loan, worth $200,000.
 He wants cash to pay for college, and by refinancing the home with a new $130,000 loan, he will realize $77,500 in cash after paying $2,500 in transaction costs.

 In the United States under the Securities Act of 1933, any offer to sell securities must either be registered with the United States Securities and Exchange Commission (SEC) or meet certain qualifications to exempt them from such registration.
 Regulation D (or Reg D) contains the rules providing exemptions from the registration requirements, allowing some companies to offer and sell their securities without having to register the securities with the SEC.
 A Regulation D offering is intended to make access to the capital markets possible for small companies that could not otherwise bear the costs of a normal SEC registration.